hoojianliang/saltedfishto/wp-content/plugins/folders/readme.txt

 * Add and remove folders menu from pages, posts, and media
 * Minimize the folders area if you need extra space

-= FOLDERS PLUGIN PRO FEATURES 🚀 =
+= 🚀 FOLDERS PLUGIN PRO FEATURES =
 * <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited sub-folders :)
 * Create folders for each post type - use folders with other plugins that have custom post types (e.g. Elementor templates, WooCommerce & more)
-* NEW! 🎉 Dynamic Folders - automatically filter posts, pages, custom posts, media library files based on author, date, file types & more
+* New! 🎉 Dynamic Folders - automatically filter posts, pages, custom posts, media library files based on author, date, file types & more
+* New! 🎉 Delete unused media library files - using the Folders plugin, you can now search for unused media files that take up unnecessary space on your server, and clean them with just a few clicks.
 * Download any media library folder as a ZIP: you can download any media library folder as a zip file.
 Use this feature to organize your website files and download them locally
 * Sticky folders - you can pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible at all times
 * Add stars to important directories